duncantl/LLDB_Scripting/README.md

 ---
 **NOTE**
-Your Python commands should not contain % characters.
+Your Python commands cannot contain any syntax errors.
 If they do, you will probably get the message

 ```
 No command attached to breakpoint.
 ```

 after you enter the DONE command.
 This is frustrating.

+Try the commands in a function definition in a Python session to test they are parsed correctly.

 ---